FawziYassine/Variant-Analysis-DNA-seq-Tools-Demonstration/README.md

 # Variant Analysis (DNA-seq): Tools Demonstration

-Upon the request of Prof. Jacques-P. Tremblay, from the University of Laval, I prepared this demo to show my ability to analyze WGS data for discovering SNPs in genes.
-(May-Dec.
-2016)
+Upon the request of Prof. Jacques-P. Tremblay, from the University of Laval, I prepared this demo to show my ability to analyze WGS data for discovering gene variants.

 I demonstrate in this project the usage of 3 tools employed in the analysis of genetic variants:
-1. [variant_calling.R](variant_calling.R) is an R script that demonstrates using VariantTools R package which provides a mechanisim for calling variants.
+1. [variant_calling.R](variant_calling.R) is an R script that demonstrates using VariantTools R package which provides a mechanisim for calling gene variants.
 The code is obtained from the tutorial written by Michael Lawrence  <http://bioconductor.org/packages/release/bioc/vignettes/VariantTools/inst/doc/tutorial.pdf>.

 2. [variant_calling_samtools-mpileup.script](variant_calling_samtools-mpileup.script) is a bash script that demonstrates using samtools mpileup for obtaining a summary of the coverage of mapped reads on a reference sequence at a single base pair resolution, and BCFtools  which provides a mechanisim for calling variants.